-Are You Washing Your Bathmat Often Enough?
+Are You Washing Your Bath Mat Often Enough?

-Mind the mat's materials when laundering.
+Mind the Mat's Materials when Laundering

-"For plastic, use disinfectant cleaner," explains Sargies.
+"For plastic, use disinfectant cleaner," says Sargies.
 "For wooden and bamboo, use a vinegar-based or natural product."
-She suggests flipping non-cloth bath mats over so that you can scrub all of the crevices, nooks, and crannies on the bottom, as well.
-"Let them dry in a well-ventilated area or outdoors after cleaning," she notes.
+Sargies suggests flipping non-cloth bath mats over so that you can scrub all of the crevices, nooks, and crannies on the bottom, as well.
+"Let them dry in a well-ventilated area or outdoors after cleaning," Sargies adds.